AnnenbergSchool-ITDevOps/mobile-armthiv/webservice-api/v1/06 - twitterAuthorization.md

 ----
   To get twitter authorization for armt-hiv App.
   Open the URL in a web broswer/view.
 Enter the twitter credentials to get authorization tokens.
-  The tokens will be stored in user->twitter objec.
+  The tokens will be stored in collection `user->twitter` object.

 * **URL**